yodertv/Reminders/doc/README.md

 - Support addvertisments.
 - Add a print feature.

+### Version 0.5.* (10.15.2016)

-### Version 0.5.0 (10.10.2016)
+### Version 0.5.1 (10.15.2016)
+- Using apple reminders as a model.
+Have merged TodoCtrl with ListCtrl.
+- Working version of showing and hiding todos in todo controler.
-- Rename default collection "todo" to "Reminders".
+- Renamed default collection "todo" to "Reminders".
-- Keep common tasks.
-These should be replenished everytime the list is archived.
+- Ability to reuse common tasks.
 See repeating task below.
-- Give the user a way to edit the list of repeating tasks.
+- Give the user a way to reuse tasks.
 Simply uncheck the completed state to bring back an existing task.
 - Fixed (bug#41)
 - Upgrade to mongojs 2.1
 - Refactored by changing archives to lists, and show completed, new list creation instead of archive button
-- Split welcome paage so all info that doesn't require auth is shown.
+- Split welcome page so all info that doesn't require auth is shown.
-- Messing with viewport meta to get the nicest size on the iphone plus.
+- Chose font size to get the nicest size on the iphone plus.
 - Learned that I got a larger app feel by increasing the font size.
-- HTML for the two main pages lists and todos working well enough.
-- Have history paging working as a list of lists with UI elements for search and add list.
-- Using apple reminders as a model.
-Have merged TodoCtrl with ListCtrl.
-- Working version of showing and hiding todos in todo controler.

 ### Version 0.4.3 (8.23.2016)
 - Properly assign new DBs in GoogleStrategy handler